Year

 Assessment 2: Research essay

-Students will be required to write a 1500-word essay demonstrating their understanding of institutions within the Australian juvenile justice system.
+Students will be required to write an essay demonstrating their understanding of institutions within the Australian juvenile justice system.

 Assessment 3: Report

-Explain policies and practices that aim to reintegrate juvenile offenders and reduce recidivism
+Students will be required to explain, illustrate and analyse policies and practices that aim to reintegrate juvenile offenders and reduce recidivism.

 Representative texts and references